-- The entropy value is higher (8) which provide the optimal length of the code assign to the pixel of an image.
+- The entropy value is higher (8) which provides the optimal length of the code assign to the pixel of an image.

 - The range of the correlation coefficient must be lie between 0 to 1.
 The adjacent pixels correlation coefficient is maximum for better security.

-- The input image contains some information which can be extracted for the encryption process.
+- The input image contains some information that can be extracted for the encryption process.
 So histogram analysis provided the spectrum analysis of information of input and encrypted image.